Electron Microscopy Facility at CCMI

 The Center for Cellular and Molecular Imaging (CCMI) Electron Microscopy Facility is a central core facility administrated and financially supported by the Dean’s office at Yale Medical School.
 We provide expertise, instrumentation, and training in modern electron microscopy, and work closely with investigators on their science projects.
 The facility is located at Sterling Hall of Medicine (333 Cedar Street), suite IE-26, 38 and 40.

 The core provides a wide range of electron microscopy services.
-These include sample preparation, standard transmission and scanning electron microscopy for ultrastructure, high-resolution protein localization, and tomographic 3D rendering of the whole cell using focused-ion-beam scanning electron microscopy (FIB-SEM).
+These include sample preparation, standard transmission and scanning electron microscopy for ultrastructure, high-resolution protein localization, tomographic 3D rendering of the whole cell using focused-ion-beam scanning electron microscopy (FIB-SEM), cryo FIB milling, lamellae prep, and correlative light and electron microscopy (CLEM), which are growing in demand.
 We work closely with investigators and also train them to use the facility's instruments independently.

 Available to Yale researchers & external researchers